 We have a set of procedures to be followed when organising educational visits.
-The current Educational Visits Coordinator is Lucinda Gower.
+The current Educational Visits Coordinator is the Deputy Headteacher.

-We also follow 'There and Back Again', the LEA's procedures and handbook for outdoor education.
+All educational visits are carried out in accordance to Lewisham's Educational Visits Policy.
+We also follow 'There and Back Again', the LA's procedures and handbook for outdoor education.